NTAILab/bosk/docs/getting_started.rst

     predictions = predictor({'X': X_test}).numpy()  # result: dictionary of output numpy arrays

 Executors and more detailed description are listed in :py:mod:`bosk.executor`.

+You can find more examples on the :doc:`examples` page.